Women and Substance Abuse: Finding The Right Program for You

 Inpatient vs Outpatient

-Rehabilitation programs tend to be broken up into two categories: inpatient and outpatient.
-Inpatient programs require patients to stay at the rehabilitation facility, and are associated with a higher success rate.
+Rehabilitation programs tend to break up into two categories: inpatient and outpatient.
+Rehabilitation facilities require patients to stay for inpatient programs, which are associated with a higher success rate.
 However, outpatient programs, where the patient receives treatment but is able to return home each day, may be more convenient for some individuals.
 Again, the decision between an inpatient and outpatient program should be based on your individual needs and goals.

 Amenities